oparkerj/ProductionGrapher/README.md

 The large textbox on the left is where production rules go.
 Rules have the format `<rule> ::= options`
 `options` are the possible values of the production rule separated by pipes `|`.
 Pipes that are adjacent to another pipe or escaped with a backslash will not split values.
+**Shortcut**: Ctrl+Click in the textbox to select a file to load into the textbox.
+Files can also be dragged and dropped into this textbox to load a predefined set of rules.

 The small textbox on the left shows a number next to the production rules in the large textbox.
 These numbers are used when referring to a particular production rule.